Southern Locomotives Ltd History

 Photo: © David Idle

-The most recent acquisition has been another Bulleid Pacific, 34053 Sir Keith Park, originally intended as a source of spares but thanks to the generosity of a shareholder and the importance of the role of Sir Keith Park in the Battle of Britain, this locomotive has now become a restoration project in its own right.
+In 2000 we acquired another Bulleid Pacific, 34053 Sir Keith Park, originally intended as a source of spares but thanks to the generosity of a shareholder and the importance of the role of Sir Keith Park in the Battle of Britain, this locomotive became a restoration project in its own right.

-Having sold 35027 Port Line along with sister locomotive 35022 Holland America Line to Jeremy Hosking, we now own eight locomotives, six of which have been restored.
-The focus of work is now at the works in Herston, near Swanage.
+Having sold 35027 Port Line along with sister locomotive 35022 Holland America Line to Jeremy Hosking, we owned seven locomotives, six of which had been restored.
+In 2015 we started the restoration 34010 Sidmouth.
+The focus of work was at Herston, near Swanage, until 2020 when we returned, in part, to the Sellindge site where we have been working on Sidmouth and Brocklebank Line.

 The Shareholder Scheme

-The restorations have been financed almost exclusively by share capital and Port Line was one of the first groups to finance the restoration of a locomotive by issuing shares.
-The scheme allowed for shares to be purchased by monthly payments as well as by a single payment.
+The restorations have been financed primarily by share capital and Port Line was one of the first groups to finance the restoration of a locomotive by issuing shares.
+The scheme allows for shares to be purchased by monthly payments as well as by a single payment.

-The shareholder scheme also had the welcome bonus in that it produced a large number of willing volunteers who turned up on site regularly to provide the labour needed for locomotive restoration.
+The shareholder scheme also has the welcome bonus in that it produced a large number of willing volunteers who turned up on site regularly to provide the labour needed for locomotive restoration.

 80104 Swanage 34072 257 Squadron